 - Easy to set up: Thanks to the Rest API, it can be very easy for your development team to set up a headless WordPress.
 Even if you’re handling things on your own, if you have a little bit of experience with front-end development and implementing APIs, you’ll be able to integrate Rest API quickly and easily into your site and enjoy the WordPress back end with your ideal front-end option.

-- More complicated coding: While setting up a headless WordPress is pretty straightforward, especially if you have a development team, it can be a little complicated for a beginner with limited website building experience.
-Sticking with a standard WordPress site might limit your functionality a little bit, but it also will eliminate a lot of headaches if you aren’t sure what you’re doing.
+- More complicated coding: While setting up a headless WordPress is pretty straightforward, especially if you have a development team, it can be a little complicated for a beginner with limited website-building experience.
+Sticking with a standard WordPress site might limit your functionality a bit, but it also will eliminate a lot of headaches if you aren’t sure what you’re doing.

-- Worse for publishing lots of content: For some sites, publishing content is secondary or a tool for improving SEO.
+- Slower for publishing lots of content: For some sites, publishing content is secondary or a tool for improving SEO.
 For others, it’s the primary goal of the site to produce consistent content.
-If that’s the case, relegating WordPress to the back end may not be ideal.
+If you are publishing a lot of content and you want to be able to do it quickly, headless WordPress might not be ideal..
 You want to be able to utilize the full CMS, and it may be better to keep it intact rather than separate it from the front end.
-If you’re focusing on publishing content, the CMS is the most important feature.

 How to Set Up a Headless WordPress Site